ooni/spec/ooni-partnerships/ooni-partnership-program.md

 **More accurate measurements**

-The various security products, such as firewalls, that users might have installed on their devices can impact the accuracy of measurements.
+The various security products, such as personal firewalls, that users might have installed on their devices can impact the accuracy of measurements.
 As Raspberry Pis running ooniprobe would be independent from such products, the accuracy of such measurements would be greater.